 Brianne is a community activist at heart, and engages Ward 1 residents and businesses through civic organizations, volunteer opportunities in neighborhoods and schools, and through regular dialogue as part of her Brianne on Your Block office hours in the community.

-On the Council, she serves on the Committee on Business, Consumer and Regulatory Affairs, the Committee on Health and Human Services, and the Committee on Housing and Community Development.
-Brianne serves on the Metropolitan Washington Council of Governments as Chairperson of its Metropolitan Washington Air Quality Committee.
-She also represents the District as the Chairperson of the Local Government Advisory Committee to the Chesapeake Bay Council and at the National Conference of State Legislatures.
-She is the State Director of the Young Elected Officials Network.
+On the Council, she serves as the Chair of the Human Services Committee.
+She also serves on the Committee on Government Operations, Committee on Housing and Neighborhood Revitalization, and Committee on Health.
+Brianne serves on the Metropolitan Washington Council of Governments Metropolitan Washington Air Quality Committee.
+She also represents the District on the Local Government Advisory Committee to the Chesapeake Bay Council and at the National Conference of State Legislatures.
+She is a member of the Young Elected Officials Network.